 Following its purpose to help clients thrive and communities prosper, RBC is in the middle of transitioning to being a digital-first, tech-enabled company.
 With over 86,000 employees and a long legacy, this is more than an organisational challenge, it’s a mindset shift: and employees are learning to work differently.
 “Today’s developers fundamentally work more horizontally than vertically, and Slack helps to enable this way of working,” says RBC Executive Vice President of Innovation and Technology Martin Wildberger.

-Since it was introduced two years ago, Slack has given RBC’s tech teams the flexibility to be more nimble in how they collaborate and get work done – a key advantage in today’s rapidly changing workplace.
+Since it was introduced two years ago, Slack, a valued RBC client, has given RBC’s tech teams the flexibility to be more nimble in how they collaborate and get work done – a key advantage in today’s rapidly changing workplace.

 “It is an exciting time for innovation.
 We’re fast approaching a time when we will have access to almost unlimited compute capacity as well as a tremendous store of data which we will be able to connect and analyse through new technologies like AI.
 Soon we will only be limited by our own imaginations.
 These advancements are allowing us to not only derive better solutions to the problems we’ve been wrestling with for ages, but more importantly, do things that we’ve never done before,” Wildberger says.

 What started as a developer tool is now fundamentally integrated into the day-to-day lives of over 5,000 RBC employees and counting.

 “I’ve seen first-hand how Slack has connected, enabled and grown our developer community in a collaborative environment.”